MrMepper/Loco-API-Integration/README.md

 Displays the Name, phone number, and the address of the business

 ##Project Plans
-Create a simple GUI instead of console application.
+1. Create a simple GUI instead of console application.
+2. Prevent Restauraunts without phone/address from appearing.